 Greetings All.
 Below is the list of books that were sent my way.
 Thanks to all of you who took the time to make a suggestion during this busy time of year.
 Some people sent in a name or two, with or without a description, while others wrote a lengthy recommendation.
 I edited a few of the recommendations, and when only the name was listed, I took the liberty to add a sentence or two to describe the book.
 There were many repeat suggestions, as well, which served to highlight the power of certain books to resonate for many of us.

 Considering the fact that we’re all reading and discovering new books all the time, I want to make this into a living list.
 If there is ever a book you think is worth adding, please let me know.

 Rather than organize the books by year or by the war, I simply put them in alphabetical order.
-In total, I received twenty-eight different books, and I added two of my own to make it an even thirty.
 Hopefully this will add to your own list in some way.
 Happy Holidays to all!

 Until Next Time,